 The concentration in Health Services and Policy Research is centered on the philosophy that understanding healthcare systems, along with the social and economic environment in which they function, is essential to formulating effective health policy and improving clinical practice.
 As such, the concentration draws from several diverse fields, including health services research, biostatistics, decision sciences, economics, demography, epidemiology, sociology and political science.

-While earning their medical degree, students in the concentration may at the same time pursue a master's or doctoral degree in epidemiology, or a master's degree in Health Services Research.
-For more information regarding these plans for study, contact the concentration co-directors Laurence Baker, PhD, or Kathryn M. McDonald, PhD, MM.
+While earning their medical degree, students in the concentration may at the same time pursue a master's or doctoral degree Health Policy.
+For more information regarding these plans for study, contact the concentration co-directors Corinna Haberland, MD, MS and/or Laurence Baker, PhD.